swfans/syndre/README.md

 ### Building on Mac OS X

 Mac OS X is at its core a UNIX system.
-To build the **BullfrogGame Port** it is enough to follow the [general building instructions](#general-building-instructions).
+To build the **SyndicateRE** it is enough to follow the [general building instructions](#general-building-instructions).

 The GCC compiler for Mac OS X comes as part of XCode, which you can get from